- About Us

 It’s all about figuring out who is interested in your business, and who is not.

-Consider this: you have a business with a specific vibe, certain colors and smells.
-You offer a variety of food options, and you have a number of attractions for your customers to choose from.
-All of these items with your unique touch as the business owner, your employees, and thee way business is carried out—factor into your customer base.
+Consider this: you have a facility with a specific vibe, certain colors and smells.
+You offer a variety of food options and you have a number of attractions for your customers to choose from.
+Your customer base is drawn to the elements that make up your brand and service experience.

 So, what is your vibe?
 What types of families typically visit your facility?
-Now, think about which guests will be behind a computer screen or a smartphone—what are they like?
+Think about who will want to book a party at your facility.
+What are they like?

-If you haven’t built out buyer personas (or it’s been a while), it’s an incredibly helpful exercise, especially as you build your social media promotion strategy.
+If you haven’t built out buyer personas (or it’s been a while), work on this project first.
+It’s an incredibly helpful exercise that will fuel your social media promotion strategy.

 If you can afford to hire full-time marketing staff, go for it!
 It’s nearly impossible to grow a business without interacting with your prospects and customers—it takes some type of marketing or sales effort (or both!).
-Having someone on the front lines of your social media accounts on a full-time basis will allow your business to have meaningful interactions with your audience.
+Having someone manage your social media accounts on a full-time basis will grow your engagement and allow you to reach more customers.

-It’s all about tapping in and this is a fantastic opportunity to offer professional development to your staff.
-Your staff member will gain experience in an area they’re interested in, and perhaps could pursue full time in the future.
+This is a fantastic opportunity to offer professional development to your staff.
+Your staff member will gain experience in an area they’re interested in, and perhaps could pursue full-time in the future.
 It’s a win-win.

 So, have your team nominate a social media manager!
 Consider running “auditions” for the role at your facility.
 Encourage employees to join, especially those looking to grow professionally and gain experience in social media, marketing, or both.
 Then, provide some sort of objective, like, “build a sample Instagram grid of our facility.”
 Then, have other team members vote (or, keep the process up to management—your choice!).

-Planning is critical when it comes to social media.
+Planning is critical.
 It’s nearly impossible to stay ahead of the curve when you constantly feel like you’re catching up.

 It’s also important to remember that when it comes to social media, being present can help you.
 Posting helpful content, engaging with others—these lead to positive things!
-The first step is to start by pre-scheduling posts and videos.
-This will help save time for more engagement with others
+The first step is to pre-schedule posts and videos.
+This will help save time so you can focus on engaging with followers.

 There have been so many incredible videos circulating over the last few months.
 One that’s particularly touching can be found on YouTube: The Office Cast Reunites for Zoom Wedding: Some Good News with John Krasinski (Ep.
 7).
 What a tearjerker!

-In the FEC community, we’ve loved the creative videos put out by Dennis & Melinda King, owners of KING Family Fun Center and Skate Tiffany’s in Washington.
-They started hosting Live video sessions on Facebook to build engagement and we are huge fans!
+In the FEC community, we love the creative videos put out by Dennis & Melinda King, owners of KING Family Fun Center and Skate Tiffany’s in Washington.
+They started hosting live video sessions on Facebook to build engagement and we're huge fans!